sanengineer/bakergun-backend-service-users/README.md

 Use Node Version 12.18.4 LTS (Recomended).

-Watch Console Log! when debugging this project.
+Watch Terminal! when debugging this project.

 ### 🏃‍♂️️ Run Server On Dev Mode: